Mode testing, critical bandwidth and excess mass: A review on multimodality tests

 For a certain number of modes $k\in\mathbb Z^+$, the critical bandwidth \citep{Silverman81} is the smallest bandwidth such that the kernel density estimator has at most $k$ modes:

 where $\hat{f_h}$ denotes the kernel density estimator, computed from a random sample $\mathcal{X}=(X_1,...,X_n)$, with kernel $K$ and bandwidth $h$:

-\citet{Silverman81} proposed to use the critical bandwidth with the gaussian kernel as a statistic to test $H_0:j\leq k$ vs. $H_a:j>k$, being its use justified by the fact that, with a gaussian kernel, the number of modes of $\hat{f_h}$ is a nonincreasing function of $h$.
+\citet{Silverman81} proposed to use the critical bandwidth with the Gaussian kernel as a statistic to test $H_0:j\leq k$ vs. $H_a:j>k$, being its use justified by the fact that, with a Gaussian kernel, the number of modes of $\hat{f_h}$ is a nonincreasing function of $h$.
 Hence, $H_0$ is rejected for large values of $h_k$, whose distribution is approached using bootstrap procedures.
-Specifically, the proposed methodology consists in generating $B$ samples $\mathcal{X}^{*b}=(X^{*b}_1, \cdots ,X^{*b}_n)$ with $b=1, \cdots , B$, from $\hat{f}_{h_k}$.
-By computing the critical bandwidth, $h^{*b}_k$, from each sample $\mathcal{X}^{*b}$, given a significance level $\alpha$, the null hypothesis is rejected if $\mathbb{P}(h_{k}^* \leq h_{k} | \mathcal{X}) \geq 1- \alpha$.
+Specifically, the proposed methodology consists in obtaining $B$ samples $\mathcal{Z}^{*b}=(Z^{*b}_1, \cdots ,Z^{*b}_n)$ with $b=1, \cdots , B$, where $Z^{*b}_i=(1+h_k^2/\hat{\sigma}^2)^{-1/2} X^{*b}_i$, being $\hat{\sigma}^2$ the sample variance and $X^{*b}_i$ generated from $\hat{f}_{h_k}$.
+By computing the critical bandwidth, $h^{*b}_k$, from each sample $\mathcal{Z}^{*b}$, given a significance level $\alpha$, the null hypothesis is rejected if $\mathbb{P}(h_{k}^* \leq h_{k} | \mathcal{X}) \geq 1- \alpha$.
 When $k=1$, the testing problem tackled by \citet{Silverman81} coincides with (\ref{test}).
-However, for a general $k$, the null hypothesis in (\ref{test}) is more restrictive than the one considered by \citet{Silverman81}, but asymptotic consistency of the test is only derived for $j=k$ \citep[for a deeper insight see][or Appendix \ref{testbimuni}]{HallYork01}.
+However, for a general $k$, the null hypothesis in (\ref{test}) is more restrictive than the one considered by \citet{Silverman81}, but asymptotic consistency of the test is only derived for $j=k$ \citep[for a deeper insight see][or Section \ref{testbimuni} in Supplementary Material]{HallYork01}.

 \citet{HallYork01} proved that the previous bootstrap algorithm does not provide a consistent approximation of the test statistic distribution under the null hypothesis and suggested a way for accurate calibration when $k=1$.
 Given a closed interval $I$ where the null hypothesis is tested ($f$ has a single mode in $I$), if both the support of $f$ an the interval $I$ are unbounded then properties of $h_1$ (critical bandwidth when $k=1$) are generally determined by extreme values in the sample, not by the modes of $f$.
 To avoid this issue, the testing problem (\ref{test}) is reformulated as follows: